johnrscott/kernel-devel/README.md

 That will add the `bin/` folder to your path, and provide a version of emacs (separate from your normal version if you have one) that is configured for kernel development.
 The configuration for emacs is located in the `emacs/` folder (which will not interfere with the normal user emacs configuration located in `~/.config/emacs/`).
 Note that this will not work if there exists `~/.emacs` or `~/.emacs.d`, because these configurations cannot be overridden.
 Replace `~/.emacs` with `~/.config/emacs/init.el` (and delete, or move, `.emacs.d`).

+You can use the terminal (vterm) inside emacs for everything in this repository.
+Open emacs using by running `emacs` (after sourcing the `setup-env.sh` above).
+Then, you can open a terminal using `C-c t` (ctrl-c followed by t).
+Any time you want to send a line of code to execute in the terminal from any other buffer (e.g. from this readme), position the cursor anywhere on the line and run `C-<return>` (ctrl-enter).

 To use ctags for navigating the kernel source code, install cscope as follows:

 ```bash